11 Interesting Spring & March Equinox Celebrations Around the World

 When celebrating Whuppity Scoorie, families gather at the local St. Nicholas church.
 When the bell rings at 6pm, the children must run around the church three times, making noise and swinging paper balls on strings above their heads as they run.
 On their final lap, members of the Community Council throw coins for the children to collect.
 The modern version of the event continues for the rest of the week with arts workshops throughout town.

 Maslenitsa is one final event that marks the turning seasons but is not exactly on the March equinox.
-It is an Eastern Slavic religious and folk holiday that is timed according to Great Lent in the Eastern Orthodox religion; this means its dates change each year, and in 2022 it will be celebrated from February 28 to March 6.
+It is an Eastern Slavic religious and folk holiday that is timed according to Great Lent in the Eastern Orthodox religion; this means its dates change each year, and in 2023 it is quite far from the equinox, taking place from February 20th-26th.

 Since Lent excludes parties, secular music, dancing and other distractions from spiritual life, Maslenitsa represents the last chance to take part in social activities that are not appropriate during Lent – think of it like a Mardi Gras and Fat Tuesday in the U.S. Maslenitsa is typically celebrated with an effigy, sleigh rides, festivities, and enjoying bliny, thin pancakes or crepes, made with butter, eggs and milk – for this reason, Maslenitsa is also colloquially called “Butter Week,” “Crepe week,” or “Cheesefare Week.”